BrendanCoughlan/cryptopals/README.md

 ### Challenge 7: AES in ECB mode
 This one makes it really important to treat the correct solution as bytes rather than text, because with padding that actually makes a difference.

+### Challenge 14: Byte-at-a-time ECB decryption (Harder)
+This one was harder than it needed to be, because I thought myself into a corner on challenge 12.

+In challenge 12 one way to find the inserted text is now longer than the block size is to see that the first cyphertext block no longer changes if we change the byte immediately after the corresponding plaintext block.
+This doesn't work for challenge 14, where the insertion point for our text can be in the middle of a block.
+A better way is to think about how the size of the cyphertext changes as plaintext size increases.